sentioxyz/docs/references/how-sentio-works.md

+---
-# ✅ How Sentio Works
+title: ✅ How Sentio Works
+categorySlug: references
+hidden: false
+---

 Sentio roughly works as the following